“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi.

 Bee goes first:

 “The message I would leave people with, is that meat is complicated and there’s no getting around that.
 We need to eat way less meat and dairy products and we need to grow far, far more fruit and vegetables in this country.
 And that is going to mean displacement of some livestock farming.
-We need to be careful that the best animal agriculture, which conserves biodiversity and maintains cultures is retained, and the low welfare, industrialised and high emissions/pollution farming is replaced.
+We need to be careful that we retain the best animal agriculture, which conserves biodiversity and maintains cultures, and replace the low welfare, industrialised and high emissions/pollution farming .

 “My concern is that if all those who are concerned about these issues go vegan, we will lose the best and keep the worst of animal agriculture, because the only people buying meat will be those who don’t care about these issues.
 For that reason, persuading anyone you know who will carry on eating meat anyway to switch to organic and regeneratively produced meat is a valuable contribution, while reducing how much meat you yourself eat.